CostyaC/TrajectoryAnalyzer/README.md

-# TrajectoryAnalyzer
+# Trajectory Analyser

 This is an old project I started many years ago in Pascal Programming Language, but now I've adapted it using Java and Python.

-# Trajectory Analyser

    Trajectory Analyser is a Java-based project that simulates the motion of a projectile and plots its trajectory.
 The program calculates the height and distance of a projectile at various time intervals and visualizes the trajectory using a Python script with Matplotlib.

 ## Features